 Dad

 There you have it, folks.
-His concern is that if you start sending him mail without permission, he won’t be able to get you to stop sending him mail when he wants you to.
+His concern is that if you start sending him mail without permission that he won’t be able to get you to stop sending him mail when he wants you to.
 That sounds pretty sane and rational to me.
-If someone starts emailing without permission, why would their recipients expect them to stop emailing at any point?
+If someone starts emailing without permission, why would their recipients expect them to then stop emailing at any point?